-- If you have accessed the Risk Assessment interface from a record that represents an action that might mitigate risk (e.g., an Action record in ASM or a Recommendation node in an RCM Analysis), the value that you select is represented by a icon. - If you have accessed the Risk Assessment interface from a record that represents risk before any actions have mitigated it (e.g., a Failure Risk record in ASM or a Failure Effect node in an RCM Analysis), the value that you select is represented by a \triangle icon.
+- If you have accessed the Risk Assessment interface from a record that represents an action that might mitigate risk (e.g., an Action record in ASM or a Recommendation node in an RCM Analysis), the value that you select is represented by a icon. - If you have accessed the Risk Assessment interface from a record that represents risk before any actions have mitigated it (e.g., a Failure Risk record in ASM or a Failure Effect node in an RCM Analysis), the value that you select is represented by a icon.

-For instance, in the following image, you can see that the value on the Safety tab is 0.05, and the value 0.05.
-In this case, the Risk Assessment feature was accessed from an Action record in ASM, so the important value is the value represented by the mitigating action, or the 🤡 icon.
+For instance, in the following image, you can see that the value on the Safety tab is 0.05, and the value on appears in the cell that contains the value 0.05.
+In this case, the Risk Assessment feature was accessed from an Action record in ASM, so the important value is the value represented by the mitigating action, or the value is icon.